luckyaxl/luckyaxl/README.md

 ### Hi there 👋
 ## Welcome to my Repository

-- 🔭 I’m currently working on Software Engineer (Frontend) at Machtwatch
+- 🔭 I’m currently working as Software Engineer (Frontend) at Machtwatch
 - 🌱 I’m currently learning Blockchain Technology
 - 👯 I’m looking to collaborate on Open Source Projects
 - 💬 Ask me about Programming and Digital Advertising